Single Procurement Document (SPD)

 Buyers may consider allowing the bidders to answer the global question to confirm they meet ALL selection criteria as specified in the Contract Notice.

-If the buyer chooses to include this global question, they should be confident that by NOT answering any other question on selection criteria there is no risk to the procurement process, the supply of goods, services or works as a result of the bidders response.
+If the buyer chooses to include this global question, they should be confident that by NOT answering any other question on selection criteria there is no risk to the procurement process or the supply of goods or services as a result of the bidders response.

-How do I use Part V of the ESPD?
+How do I use Part V of the SPD?

-You may use Part V of the SPD (Scotland) when using PCS-Tender or the Word version of the SPD (Scotland) to reduce the number of already qualified candidates who meet all the exclusion and selection criteria of the SPD (Scotland).
+You may use Part V of the SPD when using PCS-Tender to reduce the number of already qualified candidates who meet all the exclusion and selection criteria in the SPD.

-• The minimum number of bidders that may be invited to a restricted procedure by an Organisation is five In any event the number of candidates invited must be sufficient to ensure genuine competition (note if the number of bidders meeting the selection criteria is fewer than five the procurement can still proceed) In a competitive dialogue and negotiated procedure without publication the minimum number of candidates taken forward by the Organisation is three.
-In any event the number of candidates invited must be sufficient to ensure the genuine competition (note if the number of bidders meeting the selection criteria is fewer than five the procurement can still proceed).
+The minimum number of bidders that may be invited to a Restricted Procedure by an Organisation is five.
+In any event, the number of candidates invited must be sufficient to ensure genuine competition (note: if the number of bidders meeting the selection criteria is fewer than five the procurement can still proceed).
+In a competitive dialogue, competitive procedure with negotiation and innovation partnership the minimum number of candidates taken forward by the Organisation is three.
+In any event the number of candidates invited must be sufficient to ensure genuine competition (note: if the number of bidders meeting the selection criteria is fewer than five the procurement can still proceed).

 Any documents you need are listed below